peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

 # Limitations

 Reviewer C and D asks to details the limitations of our system.
-The main limitations are due to the fact that Affe's type algebra is voluntarily simple:
+Most limitations are due to the fact that Affe's type algebra is voluntarily simple:

 - Affe is not flow sensitive, and will not be able to express functions that might or might use something depending on their argument.
+More generally, we don't support borrowing pattern whose correctness depends on internal invariants of a data-structure.
-This requires richer logic such as Mezzo, or languages with typestates.
+This requires richer logic such as Mezzo, typestates, etc.
-It prevents typing functions such as the merge on linear lists:
+As a simple example, Affe can not directly type functions such as the merge on linear lists:

   let rec merge l1 l2 = match l1, l2 with
     | h1::t1, h2::t2 ->